 The internally developed model is built around a ratings-based simulation for each obligor, which captures both the risk of the default and the risk of rating migration.
-The dependence among obligors is based on a multi-factor asset return model from which the ratings migration, the potential default event and the evolution of the credit spreads are derived.
+The dependency between debtors is integrated into a multi-factor asset return model, resulting in the rating migration, potential default and changes in credit spreads.

 The returns for each obligor depend on 4 factors:

-- An idiosyncratic factor; - 3 systemic factors: a global one, a geographical one (three regions) and a sectorial one (12 sectors of which one dedicated to sovereign entities).
+- A specific factor; - 3 systemic factors: a global one, a geographical one (three regions) and a sectorial one (12 sectors of which one dedicated to sovereign entities).

-The calibration of the model is performed quarterly over a period extending from February 1st 2010 until the end of the previous quarter preceding the calculation date, and is based on time series of CDS spreads and equity prices.
+The calibration of the model is performed quarterly over a period extending from February 1st 2010 until the end of the previous quarter preceding the calculation date, and is based on time series of CDS spreads and the price of corporate and institutional shares.

-The simulated returns permit to calculate the probability of migration, which is assigned to a rating scenario and subsequently a credit spread, generating a P&L variation grid associated to each obligor.
-The positions that can be broken down by obligor are revalued for the different simulated scenarios.
-Non-linear products like options on credit indices are revalued separately.
+The simulated returns are used to calculate the probability of change in rating - which is assigned to a credit rating scenario, then a credit spread - and to define a price variation grid associated with each debtor within a credit rating scenario.
+Positions that can be broken down by debtor are thus valued in the various simulated scenarios.
+Non-linear products such as credit index options are revalued directly.